-While your AC system is built to withstand the weather, including heavy showers and hail damage, occasionally you need to call your air conditioning repair technician to inspect likely damage.
-If your air conditioning unit sits in standing water, due to a torrential downpour or other unexpected issues, it can cause terrible damage to the moving parts and electrical pieces.
-The water usually has to reach about 12-15 inches in depth to affect your AC system, but if there has been any flooding at all, call Chief/Bauer Service Experts Heating & Air Conditioning for an AC inspection as soon as possible.
+While your air conditioner is built to withstand the elements, including rain and storm damage, sometimes you need to call your AC repair technician to inspect potential damage.
+If your air conditioner sits in standing water, due to a torrential downpour or other unexpected issues, it can cause serious damage to the moving parts and electrical components.
+The water usually has to reach about a foot in depth to affect your air conditioner, but if there has been any flooding whatsoever, call Chief/Bauer Service Experts for an AC inspection immediately.

-For a full air conditioning inspection and safety check, call Chief/Bauer Service Experts Heating & Air Conditioning today and we’ll make sure your AC system is running safely and efficiently.
-Help keep your loved ones safe during storm season and make sure to follow these guidelines if your city is under a serious storm warning.
+For a full AC inspection and safety check, call Chief/Bauer Service Experts today and we’ll make sure your air conditioning unit is running safely and efficiently.
+Help keep your family safe during storm season and make sure to follow these guidelines if your area is under a serious storm warning.

 Student loan debt in the USA has been a growing issue for a long time.
 Today’s total student debt soars over $1.7 trillion, with the average college graduate owing $20,000 to $25,000.
 If you’re thinking about your higher education journey or advising someone who is, it’s crucial to weigh the...
 Continue reading